 - Price: $400,000 – $600,000

-- Status: NMPA approved, pursuing CE and FDA
+- Status: NMPA-approved (2022); CE and FDA pathways in progress

 - Compared to: Intuitive da Vinci ($1,500,000 – $2,500,000)

-The price difference is dramatic — Toumai costs 60-75% less than da Vinci for comparable capabilities.
+The price difference is dramatic — Toumai costs 60–75% less than da Vinci for comparable capabilities.
+As of 2026, MicroPort has installed Toumai systems in over 30 Chinese hospitals and exported initial units to Southeast Asia and Latin America.

 Rehabilitation Robots

-ExoMotus M4 — Lower Limb Rehabilitation
+ExoMotus M4 — Lower-Limb Exoskeleton

 - Price: $80,000 – $150,000

-- Deployed in: 2,000+ hospitals and rehab centers
+- Deployed in: 2,000+ hospitals and rehab centers across 40+ countries

-- Compared to: ReWalk ($85,000), Ekso ($100,000+)
+- Compared to: ReWalk ($85,000), Ekso Bionics ($100,000+)

 | Factor | Manual Therapy | Robot-Assisted |